mamontalvan/lessons-from-legacy-monolith-/README.md

 New business requirements, and features were continuously added to the same codebase.

-Instead of introducing architectural boundaries, new logic was often implemented directly inside existing modules.
+Instead of introducing architectural boundaries, new logic was often implemented directly inside code base.

 As a result: